gkobetic/GregorsArduLibs/README.md

 # GregorsArduLibs

+### No delay
-### Llibrary for delays (time intervals) that do not stop the main loop from executing.
+Llibrary for delays (time intervals) that do not stop the main loop from executing.

 ### Create delay:
 MyDelay myDelay1(1000); -> 1000 is interval time in milliseconds when your code can be executed